stefan-jansen/machine-learning-for-trading/installation/README.md

 ## How to install the required libraries using `conda` environments

-The code examples have been developed using Anaconda's [miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution to facilitate dependency management, in particular on Windows machines.
+The code examples use Anaconda's [miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution to facilitate dependency management.

-If you are experienced (and work in a Unix-based environment), feel free to create your own environment using `pip`.
-You could just install the packages required for the notebooks you are interested in; however, you may find it rather challenging to get the patched Zipline version to work properly.
+If you are experienced (and work in a Unix-based environment), feel free to create your own environment using the provided `.yml` files (however, these are not tested, do not cntain pinned version numbers and should be viewed as a list of directly required libraries without their dependencies (which `conda` will handle).

+You could also just install the packages required for the notebooks you are interested in; the most recent versions (as of March 2021) should work.
+However, you may find it rather challenging to get the patched Zipline version to work properly.

+> The Docker image is intended as the default way of running the code as the notebooks are only tested against the environments it contains.
+Unfortunately, I'm not able to provide support for debugging your own environments.

 ### Install miniconda